The Lady (TV series)

-The Lady is an upcoming four-part British television drama series that is partly fictionalised but based on true events, depicting former royal dresser Jane Andrews who was convicted of murder in 2001.
-The ITVX series has Mia McKenna-Bruce leading the cast as Andrews, with a cast which also includes Natalie Dormer as Sarah, Duchess of York, as well as featuring Phillip Glenister, Laura Aikman and Claire Skinner.
+The Lady is a four-part British television drama mini series that is partly fictionalised but based on true events, depicting former royal dresser Jane Andrews who was convicted of murder in 2001.
+The ITVX series has Mia McKenna-Bruce leading the cast as Andrews, with a cast that also includes Natalie Dormer as Sarah, Duchess of York, as well as featuring Phillip Glenister, Laura Aikman and Claire Skinner.

 Premise

-The series is a partly fictionalized drama which depicts the true life story of the rise-and-fall of former royal dresser Jane Andrews, who rose from humble beginnings to work for Sarah, Duchess of York prior to being convicted of the murder of her boyfriend Thomas Cressman in 2001.
+The series is a partly fictionalised drama that depicts the true-life story of the rise and fall of former royal dresser Jane Andrews, who rose from humble beginnings to work for Sarah, Duchess of York, prior to being convicted of the murder of her boyfriend Thomas Cressman in 2001.